JanMMeyer/Graph3d/README.md

 <b>The project is currently in alpha stage.</b>

 Graph3d is also an *experiment in solid programming i wrote in my free time over the course of some weeks*, that might suffer from over engineered solutions in some place, which served more as an exercise ground than being well-measured solutions in terms of code complexity.
 Anyway, the code structure was laid out to achieve among other things the folloing goals:
- * Encapsulation of the frontend, in a manner that it can be easyly exchanged for another implementation, that does not rely on unity 3d.
+ * Encapsulation of the frontend, in a manner that it can be easily exchanged for another implementation, that does not rely on unity 3d.
  * Extensibility of the backend, so that new file adapters can be added with ease.
  * Flexibility of the business layer, so that extensions of the core domain are simple to execute and don't lead to (to much) adaptation pressure outside of the domain.

 The "Assets" folder contains only the Graph3d-Assets.
-Graph3d uses the [crosstales filebrowser plugin](https://goo.gl/GCmzrU) which needs to be istalled separately via the asset-store to build the project in Unity3d.
+Graph3d uses the [crosstales file browser plugin](https://goo.gl/GCmzrU) which needs to be installed separately via the asset-store to build the project in Unity3d.
 The C# source code hides in Assets/scripts.

 # Installation and Usage